ManchesterRoboticsLtd/MR3001C_Cyber-Physical_Systems_I/Week 5/Activities/README.md

     sudo chmod +x markers.py
   ```

-  4. Modify the CMake file to include the newly created node to the
+  4. Modify the CMake file to include the newly created node

     ```
      catkin_install_python(PROGRAMS scripts/marker.py scripts/markers.py
        DESTINATION ${CATKIN_PACKAGE_BIN_DESTINATION})
     ```

   5. Follow the previous two activities to add a planet marker to the “sun” frame, make a moon rotate around the planet and an arrow pointing to the moon using transforms (Look at the code inside the file *"markers.py"*).